sysprog21/kcalc/README.md

 The result seems incorrect since we do not transform the value to normal representation.

 You can check file `scripts/test.sh` for more examples about the expressions.
+Alteratively, execue `make check` for the same script.

 ```shell
 $ scripts/test.sh